Grana Padano: Specifications

-Grana padano cheese typically contains cheese crystals, semi-solid to gritty crystalline spots that at least partially consist of the amino acid tyrosine.

 Nutritional value and calories

 1.5 litres of fresh, naturally partially-skimmed cows' milk from the production area, are needed to make 100 g of Grana Padano PDO cheese.
 The Grana Padano processing and ageing procedures determine an important bioavailability of vitamins and minerals, the supply of proteins with nine essential amino acids and make it a highly digestible product.
 In addition, Grana Padano is nearly lactose-free due to the characteristics of its production and ageing process, which also leads to a reduction of lipids.
 It contains a galactose content of less than 10 mg per 100 g.

 The Grana Padano PDO Production Specifications regulate the entire production chain, from the cows' fodder to the branding of the wheels, therefore the average nutritional value and calories of Grana Padano PDO cheese remain stable and any variation in them is irrelevant for the purpose of defining a balanced diet.

-100 grams of Grana Padano PDO cheese contain 398 kilocalories (1,666 kJ).

 Below is the nutritional table for a medium portion of 100 grams of Grana Padano: